U.S. federal government response to the COVID-19 pandemic: Background

-Trump administration (2020)
+First Trump administration

 Initial events and task force formation

 Trump administration officials were briefed about the coronavirus outbreak in China on January 3, 2020.
 Health officials first substantially briefed the president about the virus on January 18, when HHS secretary Alex Azar called Trump while he was at Mar-a-Lago.

 On January 27, then-acting chief of staff Mick Mulvaney convened a meeting with White House aides to draw greater attention to the virus among senior officials.
 Two days later, on January 29, President Trump established the White House Coronavirus Task Force, led by Secretary Azar, to coordinate and oversee efforts to "monitor, prevent, contain, and mitigate the spread" of COVID-19 in the United States.
 On February 26, Trump appointed Vice President Mike Pence to take charge of the nation's response to the virus.

-On March 11, during his Oval Office address, Trump announced that he had requested a number of other policy changes:
+On March 11, during an Oval Office address, Trump announced that he had requested a number of other policy changes: